 A common vegetable topping is shiitake mushrooms.
 The mild umami taste of the mushrooms goes well with kimchi ramen.

 Before cooking, we recommend pre-soaking the mushrooms for 30 minutes in warm water.
 Then, gently squeeze the shiitake mushrooms from moisture and remove the rest of the legs.
-If the caps are large, then they can be cut into pieces.
-If small or medium, leave it whole.
+If the caps are large, they can be cut into pieces.
+If they are small or medium, leave them whole.

 As another tip to enhance the flavour of the mushrooms, we recommend sauteing the mushrooms in butter.
 You can also use any oil with a high melting point e.g. olive oil.